Optimal Matching Strategies in Two-sided Markets: A Mean Field Approach: Introduction

 \item We offer valuable insights into how individual behaviors shape aggregate matching patterns, particularly in labor markets.
-The numerical results reveal how job seekers and firms adjust their matching thresholds over time.
-Most job seekers become more willing to reduce their threshold to accept lower-quality partners as opportunities dwindle.
+The numerical results reveal how job seekers and firms adjust their acceptance thresholds over time.
+Most job seekers become more willing to reduce their acceptance threshold to accept lower-quality partners as opportunities dwindle.
 High-quality agents see sharper declines in their thresholds, while low-ability seekers’ values remain stable due to limited prospects.
 On the contrary, the acceptance thresholds of hiring managers demonstrate a decreasing trend over time in low to mid-level firms, while remaining nearly unchanged for high-level firms.
 Matching success is highest for mid-quality job seekers, with delays at both ends due to limited appeal or high selectiveness.
 Jobs offered by low-tier firms are filled quickly, but high-tier ones take longer to fill.
-Partner quality distributions overlap across adjacent groups, reflecting market imperfections and allowing some agents upward mobility through better-than-expected matches. \end{enumerate}
+Partner quality distributions overlap across adjacent groups, reflecting market imperfections and allowing some agents upward mobility through better-than-expected matches. {Moreover, we find that the loss from remaining unmatched relative to matching generally increases with quality, except for very low-quality job seekers and for very high-quality firms.} \end{enumerate}